madisongh/keystore/app/keystore/README.md

-with the vendor-provided "encrypted keyblob" (EKB) support in the flashing tools and bootloaders for the Jetson-TX2 and Jetson AGX Xavier platforms, as of L4T R32.4.3.
+with the vendor-provided "encrypted keyblob" (EKB) support in the flashing tools and bootloaders for the Jetson-TX2 and Jetson AGX Xavier platforms, as of L4T R32.6.1.

 ## Usage

 For background on the vendor-supplied support for secure boot and the Trusty TEE, see the [Security](https://docs.nvidia.com/jetson/l4t/Tegra%20Linux%20Driver%20Package%20Development%20Guide/security.html#) chapter in the L4T on-line documentation.
-Keystore uses the same EKB format described in the documentation, for compatibility with the Tegra
-MB2 bootloader.
+Keystore uses an EKB format that is compatible with the Tegra MB2 bootloader.
+The EKB contents are different from those used by sample TAs provied in L4T R32.5 and later, to retain compatibility with the original Keystore implementation that was based on the samples in earlier L4T releases.

 Keystore can be tested on non-secured devices, to verify basic functionality.